tonniewhood/SimulatedAnnealing/README.md

 ## Requirements

 ### Essential

 - **C++17** compatible compiler (GCC 7+, Clang 6+, MSVC 2019+)
 - **Make** build system
 - **Standard libraries**: `<filesystem>`, `<thread>`, `<chrono>`, etc.

 ### Optional (for visualization)

 - **Python 3.8+** (tested with 3.12)
 - **Python packages**: PyQt5, pyqtgraph, numpy, imageio, scipy, networkx, matplotlib, pandas

 ### Platform-Specific

 - **Linux**: `build-essential` package
 - **Windows**: MinGW-w64 or Visual Studio 2019+
 - **macOS**: Xcode Command Line Tools

+## IMPORTANT !!

+I've noticed that cygwin has **severe** troubles installing the required packages for visualization.
+To get the required packages takes an imense ammount of space, and is very prone to failing.
+I'd reccomend using the command `make <target> USE_PYTHON=0` whenever you build, because it's a pain in the neck to get it to run otherwise.
+Similarly, running on Powershell or cmd.exe will produce troubles because of the PyQt5 dependency.
+I'd reccomend the same stragegy.
+Otherwise, it should work fine.

 ## Quick Start